 Types of Petunia Plants

-There are four main types of petunia plants: Grandiflora, Multiflora, Milliflora and Spreading (Wave).
-All four are readily available in series, which are groups of plants with uniform size and flowering habit.
+There are four main types of petunia plants: Grandiflora, Multiflora, Milliflora, and Spreading (Wave).
+All four are readily available in series, which are groups of plants with uniform size and flowering habits.
 The only varying characteristic is the range of colors of different petunia flowers within each series.

 Varieties of Petunias